kumuluz/kumuluzee-samples/kumuluzee-logs-fluentd/README.md

 </build>
 ```
 ### Create Fluentd configuration file
-In this sample we will use the following configuration which is available in the sample.
-The configuration exposes endpoint on the port 24224 for the purpose of collecting logs from Java application.
-Furthermore we can define where logs from different classes inside our application will get routed with match directive.
-For example logs from CustomerResource class will be exposed through standard output.
+In this sample we will run Fluentd in a Docker container.
+We will use the following configuration (configuration file
+ can be found in the root of the repository):
 ```
 <source>
     @type forward